retooth2/xenharmlib/doc/quickstart.rst

 would want to treat D# and Eb as distinct, while in other cases we want them to be considered equal.

-Xenharmlib tries to go a middle way.
-In regards to the uniqueness restriction of the scale it refers to the :code:`==` equivalency, while for some set operations it allows switching the equivalency relation to :code:`is_notated_same`.
+Xenharmlib defines the uniqueness restriction of the scale as "unique in *pitch*", meaning that no two notes :code:`e_flat` and :code:`d_sharp` with :code:`e_flat == d_sharp` can exist in the scale at the same time.
+However it provides special variants for some set operations that honor notational difference (More on that later).

 The reason for choosing the :code:`==` equivalency as the base for the uniqueness property is to provide consistency with the underlying pitch scale object:

 .. testcode::